 \section{Introduction}

-The post-training of LLMs is primarily accomplished through two distinct paradigms: supervised fine-tuning (SFT) and reinforcement fine-tuning (RFT).
+LLM post-training is primarily accomplished through two distinct paradigms: supervised fine-tuning (SFT) and reinforcement fine-tuning (RFT).
 SFT adapts pre-trained models by continuing to train them on curated datasets of labeled examples.
-Its strength lies in its simplicity in training: mimic the "correct" demonstrations provided in the fine-tuning dataset.
-Thus, it is highly effective for teaching models to follow instructions~\citep{DBLP:journals/corr/abs-2304-03277} and perform other downstream tasks~\citep{DBLP:conf/iclr/WeiBZGYLDDL22,DBLP:conf/iclr/ZhuWW25,huang2024opencoder}.
-However, SFT is fundamentally a form of behavioral cloning.
-The approach can lead to a problematic generalization when the model adopts solution paths that may be suboptimal or distant from its distribution~\citep{DBLP:journals/corr/abs-2501-17161,DBLP:journals/corr/abs-2504-11468}.
-Compounded by the exposure bias inherent in the training method, the model's robustness can be hindered, especially in complex tasks such as reasoning~\citep{DBLP:journals/corr/abs-2410-23123}.
+Its strength lies in its simplicity: mimicking the ``correct'' demonstrations.
+It is thus highly effective for adapting models to various downstream tasks~\citep{DBLP:conf/iclr/WeiBZGYLDDL22,DBLP:conf/iclr/ZhuWW25,huang2024opencoder,DBLP:journals/corr/abs-2304-03277,DBLP:conf/iclr/HuangQWPT25,yang2026a}.
+However, SFT is fundamentally a form of behavioral cloning and thus probably leads to a problematic generalization and robustness~\citep{DBLP:journals/corr/abs-2501-17161,DBLP:journals/corr/abs-2504-11468,DBLP:journals/corr/abs-2410-23123}.